 - Bridging: Bridging is the name we give to high school seniors who are leaving the Youth Group, and sometimes the immediate area, as well.
 Bridging – often observed during a Sunday service in June – combines the congregation’s thanks and well wishes.
 We are grateful for time shared, for the opportunity to learn and grow together… and we are honored to send our youth into the world with a solid foundation, a community that will also welcome them home, and with encouragement and resources to live an authentic, connected life.

 We do occasionally observe other rites of passage, as needed… but these are the big ones.
 As with most of what we do, these touchstones are meant to be undertaken with reverence but also an abiding sense of joy & fun.

-Should you have any questions about rites of passage at UUSGS, you are always welcome to contact Darcie Farber, Director of Religious Education, or Rev. Jason.
+Should you have any questions about rites of passage at UUSGS, you are always welcome to contact Darcie Farber, Director of Family Ministry.